john-holland/day-maker/readme.md

 The two bars at the bottom are active minutes and a battery indicator.

-Uses a slightly modified version of the wonderful (ionic views library)[https://github.com/gaperton/ionic-views]
+Uses a slightly modified version of the wonderful [ionic views library](https://github.com/gaperton/ionic-views) to switch between stats screens.